storecore-zz/core/CONTRIBUTING.md

 ## 2.3.
 Global Constants

-Global constants match the StoreCore namespace and sub-namespaces prefixes.
+Global constants match the StoreCore namespace and sub-namespace prefixes.
 For example, the `StoreCore\Database` namespace uses constants with a `StoreCore\Database` prefix in constant names like `StoreCore\Database\DEFAULT_USERNAME` and `StoreCore\Database\DEFAULT_PASSWORD`.